marco-c/rust-code-coverage-sample/README.md

 # Build the program
 cargo build

-# Run the program (you can replace this with `cargo run`, or with `cargo test` if you want to collect code coverage for your tests).
+# Run the program (you can replace this with `cargo test` if you want to collect code coverage for your tests).
-./target/debug/rust-code-coverage-sample
+cargo run

 # Generate a HTML report in the coverage/ directory.
 grcov . --binary-path ./target/debug/rust-code-coverage-sample -s . -t html --branch --ignore-not-existing -o ./coverage/